mondoyanez/SeniorProjectCaimanLizard/README.md

 We are excited to work on this project together and create something amazing.
 Thank you for your interest and support.
 We will do our best to make this project a success!

 ## Acknowledgements :heart:
-We would like to thank Dr.Morses and Western Oregon University for their support and guidance throughout this project.
+We would like to thank Dr. Morse and Western Oregon University for their support and guidance throughout this project.